Itinerary Builder: How to build a basic Itinerary in Wetu

 Step 2: Accommodation

-Click on the 'Accommodation' button and type in the name of your chosen accommodation.
-As you start typing, a drop-down menu will appear with options to select an accommodation - you have to select an option from the Wetu database.
-Be sure to click on the name of the accommodation you want to select.
+Click on the blue + sign and then on the Accommodation button.
+Type in the name of your chosen accommodation.
+As you start typing, a drop-down menu will appear with options from the Wetu database.
+Click on the name of the accommodation you want to select.

-Once you have selected an accommodation, you can click on the eye icon next to the accommodation to preview the content that is entered for that Supplier and what will show on your itinerary outputs.
+Once you have selected an accommodation, you can click on the green eye icon next to the accommodation to preview what will show on your itinerary outputs for that accommodation.

 If an accommodation you wish to include is not in Wetu, please email firstname.lastname@example.org with the following details and Team Wetu will advise if we’re able to load it.